rskelly/geotools/README.md

 ## Batch

-To run batches, run the run.py in the run folder.
-The run program takes a single argument, the path to a configuration file (CSV) containing configuration parameters.
+To run batches, open a command prompt in the run folder and invoke the command,

-The csv columns are, in order:
+    ./run.py config.csv

+where `config.csv` is the configuration file, a CSV containing the following fields, in order:

 Field Name | Description
 ---------- | -----------